What is PROM?

-- Mother carries Group B Strep (Pintucci et al., 2014; Hannah et al., 1997), (although the Hannah study did not use modern GBS screening and prophylactic antibiotics)
+- Mother carries Group B Strep (Pintucci et al., 2014; Hannah et al., 1997), (although the Hannah study did not use modern GBS screening and treatment)

 - Having a mother who developed chorio during labor (Pintucci et al., 2014; Seaward et al., 1998).

-- Mothers whose labor took longer than 48 hours to start (Seaward et al., 1998).
+- People whose labors took longer than 48 hours to start (Seaward et al., 1998).

 In some studies, mothers whose labor took longer to start after their water broke were more likely to have newborns who were admitted to the NICU, or having a longer stay in the NICU (Akyol et al., 1999; Hallak & Bottoms, 1999; Hannah et al., 1996).
 It was not clear if this was because care providers were being more cautious with these infants.

-Despite the fact that the study had a sample of over 5,000 mothers, it was still not a large enough study to tell a statistical difference in deaths.
+Despite the fact that the study included more than 5,000 mothers, it was still not a large enough study to tell a statistical difference in deaths.

-Because stillbirths and newborn deaths are such a rare event, you would need more than 28,000 women in a randomized trial to tell a difference in mortality rates between groups
+Because stillbirths and newborn deaths are such a rare event, you would need more than 28,000 people in a randomized trial to tell a difference in mortality rates between groups

-The fact that these deaths all occurred in the two waiting groups could have been due to chance, or it could have been related to the waiting for labor to begin.
+The fact that all four of these deaths occurred in the two waiting groups could have been due to chance, or it could have been related to the waiting for labor to begin.
 Because the study was not big enough to tell differences in death rates, we will never know the answer to that question.

 - A 41-week baby was stillborn after 14 hours of waiting for labor in the hospital.
 Labor was induced after fetal heart tones disappeared.
 Death was caused by asphyxia (lack of oxygen to the baby).